-Because we write our documentation in an informal tone, feel free to use most types of contractions.
+In general, we write our documentation in an informal tone, so we recommend using most types of contractions.

 In particular, it's fine to use -n't contractions, such as isn't, don't, and can't.

 One reason that such contractions are useful is that it's sometimes easy for a reader to miss the word not, whereas it's harder to misread don't as do.

 In general, avoid contractions formed from nouns and verbs.

 Recommended: The browser is fast, simple, and secure.

 Not recommended: The browser's fast, simple, and secure.